CiscoDevNet/ydk-gen/sdk/python/core/docsgen/delete_operation.rst

                                  port=12022)
     crud = CRUDService()

-Delete operation could be executed on YANG container, list and items in  YANG list or leaf-list, to delete a container:
+The delete operation can be executed on YANG containers and lists.
+Specific items in YANG list or leaf-list can also be deleted.
+To delete a container:

 .. code-block:: python

 	runner = ysanity.Runner()
 	crud.delete(ncc, runner)

-to delete a list:
+To delete a list:

 .. code-block:: python